Skip to content

 For a more personal experience, you could explore the Winelands under the guidance of local wine expert André Conradie.
 He’ll tailor the day to your particular tastes, sharing insights into the area’s history, culture, food, and wine as you stop by several estates, large and small.

-Between tastings, André will serve up a traditional South African braai (barbeque) for lunch.
+Between tastings, André will serve up a traditional South African braai (barbecue) for lunch.
 He’ll also pull a few bottles from his personal collection so you can sample wines from across the country, including vintages and unreleased wines he’s received from friends in the industry.

 Explore Stellenbosch’s food scene on a guided tour